 Whether students need to know a specific software for an assignment or a variety of programs for a semester-long project like a website, STS can customize a training and deliver it during one of the regularly scheduled classes or at a different time.

 This allows instructors to focus on being content experts instead also needing to be software trainers.
 And it helps students succeed in the particular courses, other courses and future endeavors.

 6. Work with campus leaders on strategic curricular initiatives

-Many of our services and programs are designed to support an individual instructor, but we also offer services like Strategic Learning Technology Consulting (SLTC) and partner on major projects like REACH that focus on school-, college- and campus-wide efforts.
+Many of our services and programs are designed to support an individual instructor, but we also partner on major projects like REACH that focused on school-, college- and campus-wide efforts before completing in 2020.

-The REACH initiative aims to improve student learning by increasing students’ engagement in large introductory courses.
-Two and a half years in, REACH has already benefited tens of thousands of undergraduate students, and will continue to do so into the future.
+The REACH initiative aimed to improve student learning by increasing students’ engagement in large introductory courses.
+Two and a half years in, REACH had already benefited tens of thousands of undergraduate students, and will continue to do so into the future as the redesigned courses are continued to be used.
 In partnership with schools and colleges, and the Office of the Provost, the REACH project is co-sponsored by the Educational Innovation (EI) Initiative and DoIT Academic Technology.
-The departments of Chemistry, Mathematics, Physics, Kinesiology, Materials Science & Engineering and Communication Arts are participating and others are moving to join.
-Our team members contribute through a variety of roles including project co-lead, strategic learning technology consultant, instructional designer and videographer.
+Our team members contributed through a variety of roles including project co-lead, strategic learning technology consultant, instructional designer and videographer.

 These are only some of the ways we support instructors on campus.
-Contact our learning technology consultants via email or phone at (608) 262-5667 to discuss ways we can help you.
-Or check out the video below for an overview of how we support teaching and learning with technology.
+Contact our learning technology consultants via email to discuss ways we can help you.